cassanof/pantegana/README.md

 To build the program you will need `openssl` and `go-bindata`.
 Use: `go get -u github.com/go-bindata/go-bindata/...`

+By default the client is set to listen on `127.0.0.1:1337`.
+To change that, you can edit the file in `./main/client/main.go`

 When running `make` you will need to specify any external IP or domain to include in the SSL certificate.
 ***This is done to prevent people stealing your binary and using it with malicious intent.***
 Example: `make IP=1.1.1.1 DOMAIN=example.com`.